The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 * Connection #0 to host 127.0.0.1 left intact

-Excellent, we have not provided any JWT in the request, so we should not be able to access the endpoint, and we were not.
-Instead, we received an HTTP 401 Unauthorized error.
-We need to obtain and pass in a valid JWT to access that endpoint.
+Excellent.
+You have not provided any JWT in the request, so you should not be able to access the endpoint, and you were not able to.
+Instead, you received an HTTP 401 Unauthorized error.
+You need to obtain and pass in a valid JWT to access that endpoint.
 There are two steps to this, 1) configuring our SmallRye JWT extension with information on how to validate a JWT, and 2) generating a matching JWT with the appropriate claims.

 Create a security-jwt-quickstart/src/main/resources/application.properties with the following content: